2025 Players Championship Finals: Draw

 There was no draw held as all players were put in a fixed bracket by their seeding positions.
 The tournament bracket was confirmed following Players Championship 34 on 30 October.
+Numbers to the left of a player's name show the seedings for the 64 players in the tournament.
+Figures to the right of a player's name state their three-dart average in a match.
+The sole replacement player is indicated by 'Alt'.
+Players in bold denote match winners.